 There’s no point employing staff if you’re not going to listen to them and take their advice.

-So they key take-away points from this post that I think are quite key with Youth Development in FM20, which of course are my own views and not those founded on any inside knowledge are:
+So they key take-away points from this post that I think are quite key with Youth Development in Football Manager, which of course are my own views and not those founded on any inside knowledge are:

 - Youth Facilities and Junior Coaching should be improved as much as possible as they directly impact the quality of the Newgens coming into your Youth Teams.